ScriptBloxX/VRChat-Logs/README.md

 I've been using it for 3 days now and haven't encountered any problems.

 ### How is it useful?
-- You can keep your friend's information in this way.
+- Keep logs of your friend's activities in this way.

 ### **Forewarning**
 - You can adjust the duration but do not make queries to the API more than once per 60 seconds.